ablazleon/env-k8-jenkins/README.md

 As a final step, the Kubernetes cluster will need to be initialized.
 The Kubernetes cluster initialization can either be done by hand, or with Ansible/Cloudformation at the student’s discretion.

 *** But finally, I discovered Jenkins X had a cli command to created this cluster.
-I tired creating one in EKS, but i was unable.***
+I tried creating one in EKS, but i was unable.***

 ![EKS failed when linking](https://github.com/ablazleon/env-k8-jenkins/blob/master/eks/ProblemEKS.png)